Is Roof Pressure Washing Safe? Pros, Cons & 5 Best Practices

 Experience Level of Contractor

 This is not a DIY job.
-Roof cleaning with pressure tools should be done by:
+Roof pressure washing needs specialized tools and professional labor:

 • Technicians with roofing experience—not just general cleaners